Blossom

 Design Process

-User Surveys & Interviews
+User Surveys & Interviews:

 To develop a better understanding of what challenges students are facing with mental health problems and how we can improve their experience, we also conducted interviews with students and professionals and created a survey that receive 72 respondents.

-Mental health counselor at UW
+Mental Health Counselor at UW

-• Due to understaffing problem, the mental health counselor at UW often prioritizes students who have more severe illnesses than the other students
+• Due to the understaffing problem, the mental health counselor at UW often prioritizes students who have more severe illnesses than the other students

 • The mental health counselor at UW pointed out that journaling is a tool that can help manage one’s mental health

-College Student
+College Students

 • 69.4% of our survey respondents said they don’t have a journaling habit even though the counselor mentioned it is a great way to help people manage stress